armory/documentation/_spinnaker_install_admin_guides/install-on-k8s.md

 ### Install Spinnaker

-First create the namespace where Spinnaker will be installed.
-In this guide it will be called `spinnaker` but it can have any name:
+First, create the namespace where Spinnaker will be installed.
+In this guide you use `spinnaker`, but it can have any name:

 ```bash
 kubectl create namespace spinnaker
 ```

-Finally paste the following content to a file named `spinnakerservice.yml` to have a basic Spinnaker installation.
-It will create a Kubernetes `ServiceAccount` with permissions only to the namespace where Spinnaker is installed, and will create a base Spinnaker installation with one Kubernetes target account, that will enable Spinnaker to make deployments to the same namespace where it is installed.
+You define and configure Spinnaker in a YAML file and use `kubectl` to create the service.
+Copy the contents below to a configuration file called `spinnakerservice.yml`.
+The code creates a Kubernetes `ServiceAccount` with permissions only to the namespace where Spinnaker is installed.
+Applying this file creates a base Spinnaker installation with one Kubernetes target account, which enables Spinnaker to deploy to the same namespace where it is installed.

 Note the values that you need to modify:

-- Spinnaker version: Use the version of Spinnaker that you want to deploy, which can be found [here](https://docs.armory.io/release-notes/#list-of-stable-armory-releases).
+- Spinnaker `version`: Use the version of Spinnaker that you want to deploy, which can be found [here](https://docs.armory.io/release-notes/#list-of-stable-armory-releases).
-- S3 bucket: Use the name of the S3 bucket created above.
+- S3 `bucket`: Use the name of the S3 bucket created above.
-- S3 region: Region where the S3 bucket is located.
+- S3 `region`: Region where the S3 bucket is located.
-- S3 accessKeyId: Optional, set when using IAM user credentials to authenticate to the S3 bucket.
+- S3 `accessKeyId`: Optional, set when using IAM user credentials to authenticate to the S3 bucket.
-- S3 secretAccessKey: Optional, set when using IAM user credentials to authenticate to the S3 bucket.
+- S3 `secretAccessKey`: Optional, set when using IAM user credentials to authenticate to the S3 bucket.
-- Namespace: Change if you're installing Spinnaker to a namespace other than `spinnaker`.
+- metadata `name`: Change if you're installing Spinnaker to a namespace other than `spinnaker`.

 ```yaml
 apiVersion: spinnaker.armory.io/v1alpha2